 - Disputes also have a more nuanced flow in live mode, and a simpler testing process.

-- Webhooks that were not successfully received are retried for up to five hours (as opposed to 72 hours for live mode).
+- Webhooks that were not successfully acknowledged are retried three times over a few hours (as opposed to 72 hours for live mode).

 Keeping your keys safe